-PhD in French, University of Washington.
-The dissertation (“Valéry, His Context and Legacy”) analyzes Paul Valéry’s oeuvre in relation to his contemporary thinkers, such as Freud and Bergson, as well as his influence on French thinkers become prominent after WWII.
+Webber has a PhD in French from the University of Washington.
+Her dissertation titled “Valéry, His Context and Legacy” analyzes Paul Valéry’s oeuvre in relation to his contemporary thinkers, such as Freud and Bergson, as well as his influence on French thinkers become prominent after WWII.

 - Beginning to advanced French language

 - French 320 (La France contemporaine)